ONDC-Official/mock-server-utility/README.md

 There are two type of responses we can get for each payload - Sync and Async
 1. Sync Response :
- > For sync respone, we should have sync_mode (in respective yaml file for eg : on_demand.yaml) as true
+ > For sync respone, we should have sync_mode (in respective yaml file for eg : rsf.yaml) as true
- > Also we can set verify_sign as false (in respective yaml file for eg : on_demand.yaml) if we dont want to send the signatures in header
+ > Also we can set verify_sign as false (in respective yaml file for eg : rsf.yaml) if we dont want to send the signatures in header
  > Url to hit is - http://localhost:5500/receiver_recon
- > It will give response for search as on_receiver_recon, settle as on_settle and so on.
+ > It will give response for on_receiver_recon as on_receiver_recon, settle as on_settle and so on.
  > For eg: If we will have payload for receiver_recon as
  ```json
 {